iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation*}
 </p>

 To avoid the local minima, one idea is to add constraints to the parameters.
-The constrained problem where $w_1$ has to be positive and $w_2$ has to be negative, _is_ convex and a simple gradient descent will find the global minima of the original, unconstrained problem.
+The constrained problem where $w_1$ has to be positive and $w_2$ has to be negative, _is_ convex, and a simple gradient descent will find the global minima of the original unconstrained problem.
 In <d-cite key="wangHiddenConvexOptimization2021"></d-cite>, they find a more general way to build an equivalent convex problem to our ReLU shallow network training problem.

-In this blogpost, we will first work out the intuition needed to understand why an equivalent, finite convex problem even exists.
+In this blog post, we will first work out the intuition needed to understand why an equivalent, finite convex problem even exists.
 Then we will study the exact links between the problem in practice and the convex problem, and go over the limits of such an approach both in theory and in practice.

 ### Research context

 The question of how neural networks learn is a very active domain of research with many different paths of investigation.
-Its main goal is to lay a mathematical foundation for deep learning and for that goal, shallow neural networks act as a stepping stone for studying deeper and more complex networks.
+Its main goal is to lay a mathematical foundation for deep learning and for that goal, shallow neural networks act as a stepping stone for understanding deeper and more complex networks.

-For networks with a hidden layer of infinite width, it is proven that gradient descent converges to one of the global minima<d-cite key="allen-zhuConvergenceTheoryDeep2019b"></d-cite><d-cite key="duGradientDescentProvably2018"></d-cite><d-cite key="jacotNeuralTangentKernel2018"></d-cite> under the _NTK regime_, or by studying Wasserstein gradient flows<d-cite key="chizatGlobalConvergenceGradient2018a"></d-cite>. <a href="https://rajatvd.github.io/NTK/">Studying the NTK</a> amounts to studying the first-order Taylor expansion of the network, treating the network as a linear regression over a feature map.
+For networks with a hidden layer of infinite width, it is proven that gradient descent converges to one of the global minima<d-cite key="allen-zhuConvergenceTheoryDeep2019b"></d-cite><d-cite key="duGradientDescentProvably2018"></d-cite><d-cite key="jacotNeuralTangentKernel2018"></d-cite> under the _NTK regime_, or by considering them as Wasserstein gradient flows<d-cite key="chizatGlobalConvergenceGradient2018a"></d-cite>. <a href="https://rajatvd.github.io/NTK/">Studying the NTK</a> amounts to analyzing the first-order Taylor expansion of the network, treating the network as a linear regression over a feature map.
 This approximation is accurate if the neurons are initialized with a large scale(far from zero), large enough that neurons do not move far from their initialization.
 This is also called the _lazy regime_ <d-cite key="chizatLazyTrainingDifferentiable2019"></d-cite>, in contrast with the _feature learning regime_ where neurons align themselves to a finite amount of directions.
 While it is noticeable,  we are also interested here in a feature-learning regime with small initialization where we can observe actual non-convex behavior such as neuron alignment, incremental learning<d-cite key="berthierIncrementalLearningDiagonal2023"></d-cite> and saddle to saddle dynamic<d-cite key="boursierGradientFlowDynamics2022d"></d-cite>.

-Studying the loss landscape reveals that shallow networks with more neurons than data points always have a non-increasing path to a global minimum<d-cite key="sharifnassabBoundsOverParameterizationGuaranteed2019"></d-cite>.
+Examining the loss landscape reveals that shallow networks with more neurons than data points always have a non-increasing path to a global minimum<d-cite key="sharifnassabBoundsOverParameterizationGuaranteed2019"></d-cite>.
 This is a favorable property for (stochastic) gradient convergence.
 In '_The Hidden Convex Optimization Landscape of Regularized Two-Layer ReLU Networks_'<d-cite key="wangHiddenConvexOptimization2021"></d-cite><d-cite key="pilanciNeuralNetworksAre2020"></d-cite>, the authors extend those results by adding the famous weight decay regularization.

 Regularization is important as it should let us influence which local minimum we will reach with gradient descent, usually to favor a simpler solution.
 Even if no explicit regularization is used, it is known that there is an implicit bias of gradient descent for linear activations, and more recently for ReLU networks<d-cite key="wangConvexGeometryBackpropagation2021"></d-cite> using the convex reformulation.

 Other convex approaches are limited to an infinite amount of neurons, or to optimization in neuron-by-neuron fashion <d-cite key="bachBreakingCurseDimensionality2017"></d-cite> which requires solving many non-convex problems.
 The setting studied here allows for any number of neurons.

-To sum up, the convex reformulation approach described in this post contrasts from what precedes by presenting results for a shallow network with __finite width layers__, in a __regression__ setting with __ReLU__ activation and __weight decay__ regularization.
+To sum up, the convex reformulation approach described in this post contrasts with what precedes by presenting results for a shallow network with __finite width layers__, in a __regression__ setting with __ReLU__ activation and __weight decay__ regularization.

 ## II.
 Convex reformulation

 ### Small example walkthrough

-First, let's get familiar and understand the inherent convexity caused by ReLU and the second layer.
+First, let's get familiar with and understand the inherent convexity caused by ReLU and the second layer.
 To do so, we will take simple yet non-convex examples and find their global minima using a convex problem.

 #### One ReLU, no second layer, no regularization